sodadata/docs/soda/new-documentation.md

 <br />

+#### Novermber 25, 2021

+* Added instructions for how to [integrate Soda Cloud with Alation data catalog]({% link soda-cloud/integrate-alation.md %}).
+Review Soda Cloud data quality information from within the Alation UI.

 #### November 24, 2021

 * Added new API docs for the [Soda Cloud Reporting API]({% link api-docs/reporting-api.md %}).